Korvus: Fictional character biography

-Though the Shi'ar have denied it for centuries, one of their race once wielded the power of the Phoenix.
-Rook'shir wielded this universal power through a giant blade, called the Blade of the Phoenix, and devastated much of the Shi'ar Empire until the Imperial Guard was formed to defeat him.
-However, a fraction of his power remained in the blade, which could only be lifted by a direct descendant of Rook'shir.
-Hoping that the blade would never be lifted again, the Shi'ar focused their attention on wiping out Rookshir's descendants.
+Centuries prior, the Shi'ar Rook'shir channeled the power of the Phoenix Force through his sword, called the Blade of the Phoenix.
+He devastated much of the Shi'ar empire until the Imperial Guard was formed to defeat him.
+However, a fraction of Rook'shir's power remained in the blade, which could only be lifted by his direct descendants.
+The Shi'ar began killing Rook'shir's descendants to prevent the sword from being used again.